monecchi/meurancho-portal-old/README.md

 # meurancho-portal

-Portal Meu Rancho Pizzaria - A React Backend Project for managing a restaurant business marketplace website, powered by nodejs + Express + MongoDB
+Portal Meu Rancho Pizzaria - A Restaurant's Marketplace Admin Panel powered by ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It relies on `meurancho-api` server to perform its crud operations.
+It relies on `meurancho-api` server in order to perform its crud operations.
+That is a project apart, powered by Nodejs + Express + MongoDB & Docker.

 ## API set up